shinushibu1798/recordLinkage/README.md

 ### Node2Vec

 Once we had the graphical embedding of our datasets, we used the node2vec model in order to create a feature representation.
-The Node2Vec algorithm is originally proposed by Aditya Grover and Jure Leskovec of Stanford University.
-It heavily relies on the idea of Word2Vec, which attempts to embed text into a Euclidian space based on the context that that word tends to be used.
+The Node2Vec algorithm was originally proposed by Aditya Grover and Jure Leskovec of Stanford University.
+It heavily relied on the idea of Word2Vec, which attempts to embed text into a Euclidian space based on the context that that word tends to use.

-For a node $n$, the goal is to learn a embedding $f(n)$, such that it maximize the probability of the context for that node, expressed as $N_{S}(n)$.
+For a node $n$, the goal is to learn a embedding $f(n)$, such that it maximizes the probability of the context for that node, expressed as $N_{S}(n)$.
 The loss function can be expressed as:

 $$\max_{f} \Sigma log(P(N_{S}(n)|f(n))$$

 In practical terms, this means that if two nodes are presented within a similar context, then the output of the embedder, $f(n)$ should produce similar embeddings.
-Though this method was originally built for word embedding, where the sentences are treated as the context for the words, the same framework can be extended to graphs by representing paths as stand-ins for a sentences.
+Though this method was originally built for word embedding, where the sentences are treated as the context for the words, the same framework can be extended to graphs by representing paths as stand-ins for a sentence.

-A flaw, however, is that there is no natural understanding of the what consitutes a reliable sample of paths within a graph.
-The node2vec arhictecture answers this issue with the idea of a parameterized random walk.
-This is essentially a method for sampling a path by creating a probability distribution parameterized by p (controlling the likelihood of returning to previous node), and q (controlling of how far to move away from current node)
+A flaw, however, is that there is no natural understanding of the what constitutes a reliable sample of paths within a graph.
+The node2vec architecture answers this issue with the idea of a parameterized random walk.
+This is essentially a method for sampling a path by creating a probability distribution parameterized by p (controlling the likelihood of returning to a previous node), and q (controlling how far to move away from the current node)

 ![Sampling Distribution](./images/node2vec_prob_dist.png){ width=40%}